aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/nemotron/ultra/README.md

 one of them keeps every report -- set `MANIFEST_TYPE` in `test/.env` to match the deployed topology so the folder is labelled correctly, and set `AIPERF_RUN_ID` to name a run (`AIPERF_RUN_ID=cold`).

+Run `./kv-lease-check.sh` after any disagg benchmark.
+In vLLM's NixlConnector the prefill side holds each request's KV blocks under a lease and frees them when it elapses; a later read by the decode worker is then only logged, never failed, so the request still returns 200 on blocks that are gone.
+A live 3-Pod `disagg/dgd` run on 2026-08-16 did exactly that on 8 of 42 completed requests, 21-32s
+after the stock 30s lease expired with zero reads. `KV_LEASE_DURATION` in `disagg/.env` raises the lease (default 300s here) and the script exits non-zero when a lease expires unread, so it can gate a benchmark.